sukeniklab/CHE600/Class_21/README.md

 <img src="./images/Colored_neural_network.png" width=300>

 1. The input is the data you're feeding into the model.
 For example, a protein sequence.
-We won't talk about this much, but this is hands down the most important factor in building an ML network.
+This is hands down the most important factor in building an ML network.
 Bad or poorly acquired data will still provide predictions - but they will be useless predictions (the famous "garbage in garbage out").
 ML networks are also highly specific - trained to do one thing - and so will not perform other (even highly related) tasks.
 We will see more of this next class.

 2. The data is then turned into a numerical representation - also known as _encoding_.
 For example, we can assign a number to each of the amino acids, or we can use a "one hot" representation - this is a binary matrix of Nx22 Booleans, where N is the length of the sequence and amino acid identity depends on which colum contains a one (with two additional position for N- and C-terminal).